Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy Regime: Dispersive corrections and the nuclear matter

-The situation is far more complex for parity violating experiments~\cite{Horowitz:2012tj,Abrahamyan:2012gp,Abrahamyan:2012cg}.
+Thus giving a value for the dispersive corrections of $26.34\% \times 30\% \simeq 8\%$ that is compatible with the $\sim 6\%$ effect observed by Breton et al.~\cite{Breton:1991fe}. \item The effect on the lead radius can then be obtained by applying the above scaling to the value from Offermann et al.~\cite{Offermann:1991ft}

+The reported experimental value of the charge radius of lead is~\cite{Angeli201369} $R_{\rm ch} = 5.5012(13)$~fm which would imply an upward shift to 5.5053(13) fm when taking the 0.07\% scaling into account. \end{itemize}

+The situation is far more complex for parity-violating experiments~\cite{Horowitz:2012tj,Abrahamyan:2012gp,Abrahamyan:2012cg} from which the measured asymmetry is used to extract a neutron skin.
+These experiments typically occurred near diffractive minima to maximize their sensitivity to the physics~\cite{Piekarewicz16}, where also dispersive corrections contribute the most.
+Our estimation suggests the importance of this correction for high precision determinations of the radius and/or the neutron skin of heavy nuclei.

 It is clear one should take dispersive effects into account; however, to our knowledge, there is no known measurements of dispersive effects using polarized beams and/or target.
 Therefore, measurements of the energy dependence for dispersive effects using polarized elastic scattering on various nuclear targets ($A>1$) should be performed to provide an accurate information about the size of these effects in and outside minima of diffraction.